-Greenhouses can extend your growing season, allow you to propagate plants from your yard, and the yard of fellow gardeners, and let you grow tender or delicate plants you might not otherwise be able to grow.
+A DIY greenhouses can extend your growing season, allow you to propagate plants from your yard, and let you grow tender or delicate plants you might not otherwise be able to grow.
 I’ve seen lettuce and spinach grow in a greenhouse when there was a foot of snow on the ground.
 An old gardening friend of mine would use her greenhouse to pot up all her volunteer seedlings from her yard, grow them in four inch pots in her DIY greenhouse, then have a plant sale to raise money for her charity.
 Any way you look at it, if you’re a serious gardener, you would love to get your hands on a greenhouse.
 So how do we solve problems at TGG?
-We DIY greenhouse projects, of course!
+We DIY – greenhouse projects, of course!

-We found you some great DIY greenhouse projects and plans that range from a temporary row solution, all the way to a full size backyard greenhouse!
+We found you some great DIY greenhouse projects and plans that range from a temporary cold frame, all the way to a full size backyard greenhouse!
 Before you pick out a project, read over our “getting started” tips to help you choose, site and start your DIY greenhouse.
-Our feature project, above, is a mini window greenhouse by ‘Crafts Ala Mode‘.

 - Position your greenhouse running lengthwise east to west.
 This will give it the longest stretch of daylight each day.

 - Make sure your greenhouse will get at least 6 hours of sun in the winter.

 - Remember, if you plan on having electricity in your greenhouse, site it close enough to your source.